Sitecore-Hackathon/2021-Sitecore-Frontliners/ENTRYFORM.md

 ⟹ Write a clear description of your hackathon entry.

   - Module Purpose:
-        - To replicate the site with an option to include the required items and themes.
+        - To replicate the site with an option to include the required items only and themes.
         - After replicating the site, it also allows user to clone certain items from one site (of one tenant) to another (of different tenant)
   - What problem was solved (if any)
-    - It allows content author to replicate the individual item from one site to the other irrespictive of tenant
+    - It allows content author to replicate the site across different tenants with option to skip unwanted page items along with themes.

 _You can alternately paste a [link here](#docs) to a document within this repo containing the description._